-- The DSL has overall responsibility for online safety within the school but will liaise with other members of staff, for example Deputy DSL/CEOP Ambassador, IT technician, curriculum leads, as necessary. - The DSL will respond to online safety concerns reported in line with our child protection and other associated policies. - Support will be implemented as appropriate. - Where necessary, concerns will be escalated and reported to relevant partner agencies in line with local policies and procedures. - We use a wide range of technology.
-This includes; computers, laptops, tablets and other digital devices, the internet, and email systems. - All school owned devices and systems will be used in accordance with our acceptable use policies and with appropriate safety and security measures in place. - We recognise the specific risks that can be posed by mobile and smart technology, including mobile/smart phones, cameras and wearable technology. - In accordance with KCSIE 2024, the school has appropriate mobile and smart technology, image use, online and acceptable use policies in place, which are shared and understood by all members of the community.
+- The DSL has overall responsibility for online safety within the school but will liaise with other members of staff, for example Deputy DSL, IT technicians, curriculum leads etc. as necessary.

+- The DSL will respond to online safety concerns reported in line with our child protection and other associated policies, including our anti-bullying, social media and behaviour policies. - Internal sanctions and/or support will be implemented as appropriate. - Where necessary, concerns will be escalated and reported to relevant partner agencies in line with local policies and procedures. - We use a wide range of technology.
+This includes computers, laptops, tablets and other digital devices, the internet, our learning platform, intranet and email systems. - All school owned devices and systems will be used in accordance with our acceptable use policies and with appropriate safety and security measures in place. - We recognise the specific risks that can be posed by mobile and smart technology, including mobile/smart phones, cameras and wearable technology. - The school has appropriate mobile and smart technology, image use, online and acceptable use policies in place including safe use of generative AI, which are shared and understood by all members of the community.